 The construction and operation of the WSS requires sustained engagements with, and support from the various stakeholders especially in the local communities and Local Governments.
 A number of Environmental and Social risks to project workers and beneficiary communities require that a robust system to ensure timely awareness creation and proactive mechanisms of managing these risks is in place.
 These risks include GBV, VAC, the spread HIV/AIDS, involuntary resettlement, destruction of the WSS infrastructure like pipes, contamination of water, among others.
 It is important to note that the target RHC areas have relatively large concentrations of people including vulnerable categories like women, girls and boys, people with disabilities and the elderly among refugees and host communities who constitute a key stakeholder category to benefit from the WSS services.
-Both the ESMF and the RPF recognize the requirements for continuous identification and active engagement with the communities, particularly targeting the vulnerable groups within the refugees and host communities to raise awareness on among others; the potential social and environmental risks as well as build their capacity to participate in implementation of mitigation measures associated with arrival of external workers, social conducts and behaviors during project implementation; appropriate measures to engage vulnerable groups will be documented under the Stakeholder Engagement Plan.
+Both the ESMF and the RPF recognize the requirements for continuous identification and active engagement with the communities, particularly targeting the vulnerable groups within the refugees and host communities to raising awareness on among others, the potential social and environmental risks as well as build their capacity to participate in implementation of mitigation measures associated with arrival of external workers, social conducts and behaviors during project implementation.
 The stakeholders will be mapped during the baseline study as well as throughout project implementation.
 They will be engaged thorough meetings, trainings, radio talk shows, and information, education and communication (IEC) materials among others.
 The consultant shall devise innovative engagement strategies that match the needs of the refugees and local host communities including the vulnerable groups.